wmhilton-stoplight/platform-docs/2.-workspaces/n.activity-logs.md

 ## View activity logs

-Workspace Owners and Admins are able to access activity logs in the **Activity** tab of the workspace's admin area.
+Workspace Owners and Admins are able to access activity logs in the **Activity** tab of the workspace admin area.

-1. From the Workspace home screen, click your workspace's name in the top left of the screen.
+1. From the Workspace home screen, select your workspace name in the top left of the screen.
-2. Click the **Activity** header at the top of the screen to open the activity logs.
+2. Select the **Activity** header at the top of the screen to open the activity logs.
 3. Use the **Events** dropdown to select a specific type of event or view all of them.
 4. Scroll down through the list to load older events.